Anu86/MCForecastTools/README.md

 It displays a pie chart for your portfolio.
 It uses Alpaca ADK to get closing prices for SPY & AGG.
 It simulates 30 year Monte Carlo simulation for 60% for SPY & 40% AGG and calculates the lower & upper cumulative return with 95% confidence.
 Then checks returns for 10 year simulation with 80% SPY & 20% AGG .

+---
+Please add the API key in SAMPLE.csv to run the code.